ErwanBarbedor/Plume_-_TextEngine/readme.md

 The os time is 701184650
 ```

 You should notice that the syntax is the same as for variables.
-In fact, txe doesn't really have any variables, it simply evaluates an underlying lua variable.
+In fact, txe doesn't really have any variables; it simply evaluates an underlying Lua variable.

-#### Lua scripts
+#### Lua Scripts

-You can execute any lua statement inside `\script{...}`
+You can execute any Lua statement inside `\script{...}`.

 Example: